 Prepare to get messy!
 Clay comes out of clothes in the wash easily.
 We recommend you wear loose, comfortable clothing and not your Sunday best.
 Wear shoes which are wipeable.
 Suade, or delicate/knitted fabrics not advised.
-Aprons and towels are provided.
+Please bring your own hand towel and apron.

 You will be sitting at the pottery wheel much like one would sit astride a horse, and leaning forward.
 This posture can sometimes be uncomfortable for folks who have back trouble or stiffness in the hips.
 Bring a hair tie if needed, so that your hair doesn’t fall in your face or your pot – you will be looking down.

 And you will be working with your hands.
 Short nails are best, as long fingernails can leave gauge marks in your work.